 All staff and students are aware of behaviour, which is considered to be bullying.
 When incidents of bullying are reported they are always be taken seriously.
 A wide range of strategies addressing the problems of both victims and bullies are in place to deal with any incidents of bullying along with intervention strategies.
 There is regular supervision of areas of the school where there might be particular opportunities for bullying to occur.

 Parents and the Wider Community

-Parents of all students involved in any incidents of bullying will be informed at the earliest possible moment.
-The School will attempt to inform the wider community of our policy and encourage them to support it.
-We will organise workshops for parents to come and discuss issues of bullying and preventative approaches.
+Parents/carers of all students involved in any incidents of bullying will be informed at the earliest possible moment.
+The school will attempt to inform the wider community of our policy and encourage them to support it.
+We will organise workshops for parents/carers to come and discuss issues of bullying and preventative approaches.

 All staff have access to appropriate safeguarding training.
 It is the responsibility of all staff to support students who have been bullied: both the victims and perpetrators and to ensure that all incidents are reported to the Head of House using the specified form at the end of this policy.

 All students have a responsibility to help victims of bullying by talking to them and by saying no to bullying.
 They should try to tell the bullies (with support where necessary) why what they are doing is wrong and should tell a teacher, member of staff or peer mentor so that something can be done about it.
 Parents can support children by listening to their concerns and reassuring them that the matter will be dealt with.

 Concerns should be discussed with the students’ tutor, Head of House or Deputy Head of House so that action can be taken, support put in place and the situation is dealt with effectively.
 Students who are the victims of bullying can deal with the situation by telling someone: a friend, peer mentor, teacher or parent.